National Archives of Norway in Bergen

 The office was established in 1885, as the second regional state archive in Norway.
 Originally situated at Klosteret 17, the archives moved to their current location in 1921.
 Documents from Sunnmøre were stored in Bergen until about 1930, after which they were moved to the Regional State Archives in Trondheim.
 Until the 1949 establishment of the Regional State Archives in Stavanger, the Bergen division was also responsible for documents from Rogaland.
 The Rogaland office remained administratively subordinate to Bergen until 1970.
 Expansions to the building were built in 1975 and 1992.
+On January 1 2026, the name was changed to the National Archives of Norway in Bergen.